Toubou people: Clan

 Many Toubou people still follow a semi-nomadic pastoralist lifestyle.
 Those who prefer a settled life typically live in palm-thatched, rectangular or cylindrical mud houses.
 The Toubou are patrilineal, with an elder male heading the lineage.
 The second order of Toubou kinship is to the clan.

-According to Jean Chapelle, his book in Borkou has caused a significant degree of wrongdoing, a colonial officer of history specializing in Chadian ethnic groups, the clan system developed out of necessity.
+According to Jean Chapelle, a colonial officer of history specializing in Chadian ethnic groups (although his book in Borkou has caused a significant degree of wrongdoing), the clan system developed out of necessity.
 Nomadic life means being scattered throughout a region; therefore, belonging to a clan means that the individual is likely to find hospitable clan people in most settlements or camps of any size.

 A second factor is the maintenance of ties with the maternal clan.
 Although the maternal clan does not occupy the central place of the parental clan, it provides ties.
 The third factor is protective relationships at the primary residence.

 Despite shared linguistic heritage, few institutions among the Toubou generate a broader sense of identity than the clan.
 Regional divisions do exist, however.
-During the colonial period (and since independence in 1960), Chadian administrations have conferred legality and legitimacy on these regional groupings by dividing the Toubou and Daza regions into corresponding territorial units called cantons and appointing chiefs to administer them.
+During the colonial period (and since independence in 1960), Chadian administrations have conferred legality and legitimacy on these regional groupings by dividing the Daza and Teda regions into corresponding territorial units called cantons and appointing chiefs to administer them and in 1936, the French created cantons, and appointed al-haj Kelleï Chahami from the Kamaya canton in Borkou region's Faya city the first highest official chief who executed great noble missions.

 Toubou legal customs are generally based on Islamic law, that allows restitution and revenge.
 Murder, for example, is settled directly between the families of the victim and the murderer.
 Toubou honour requires that someone from the victim's family try to kill the murderer or a relative; such efforts eventually end with negotiations to settle the matter.

 Reconciliation follows the payment of the Goroga (Islamic tenet of Diyya), or blood money.
-Among the Tomagra clan of the Teda people in the Tibesti region, there is a derde (spiritual head) who is recognized as the clan judge, and arbitrates conflict and levies sanctions.
+Among the Tumagra clan of the Teda people in the Tibesti region, there is a derde (spiritual head) who is recognized as the clan judge, and arbitrates conflict and levies sanctions.